mdiasdev/SwiftFestWorkshop/presentation.markdown

 var partySize: Int = 0
 ```

 We'll need another table.
-This time for Reservations:
+This time for `Reservations`:
 ```
 override open func table() -> String { return "reservations" }
 ```

-We'll create our "to" function, again allowing us to convert a table row to our object:
+We'll create our `to` function, again allowing us to convert a table row to our object:
 ```
 override func to(_ this: StORMRow) {
     guard let restaurantId = this.data["restaurantid"] as?
 Int else { return }